publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s166.md

             (C) Limiting or discontinuing the use of the facility by the vehicles whenever the operation of the facility is degraded.

-            (D)  __Maintenance of operating performance__  __.—__
+            (D) __Maintenance of operating performance.—__

+                (i)  __Submission of plan__  __.—__

-            Not later than 180 days after the date on which a facility is degraded pursuant to the standard specified in paragraph (2), the State agency with jurisdiction over the facility shall bring the facility into compliance with the minimum average operating speed performance standard through changes to operation of the facility, including—
+                Not later than 180 days after the date on which a facility is degraded under paragraph (2), the public authority with jurisdiction over the facility shall submit to the Secretary for approval a plan that details the actions the public authority will take to make significant progress toward bringing the facility into compliance with the minimum average operating speed performance standard through changes to the operation of the facility, including—

-                (i) increasing the occupancy requirement for HOV lanes;
+                    (I) increasing the occupancy requirement for HOV lanes;

-                (ii) varying the toll charged to vehicles allowed under subsection (b) to reduce demand;
+                    (II) varying the toll charged to vehicles allowed under subsection (b) to reduce demand;

-                (iii) discontinuing allowing non-HOV vehicles to use HOV lanes under subsection (b); or
+                    (III) discontinuing allowing non-HOV vehicles to use HOV lanes under subsection (b); or

-                (iv) increasing the available capacity of the HOV facility.
+                    (IV) increasing the available capacity of the HOV facility.

+                (ii)  __Notice of approval or disapproval__  __.—__

+                Not later than 60 days after the date of receipt of a plan under clause (i), the Secretary shall provide to the public authority a written notice indicating whether the Secretary has approved or disapproved the plan based on a determination of whether the implementation of the plan will make significant progress toward bringing the HOV facility into compliance with the minimum average operating speed performance standard.

+                (iii)  __Annual progress updates__  __.—__

+                Until the date on which the Secretary determines that the public authority has brought the HOV facility into compliance with this subsection, the public authority shall submit annual updates that describe—

+                    (I) the actions taken to bring the HOV facility into compliance; and

+                    (II) the progress made by those actions.

             (E)  __Compliance__  __.—__

-            If the State fails to bring a facility into compliance under subparagraph (D), the Secretary shall subject the State to appropriate program sanctions under section 1.36 of title 23, Code of Federal Regulations (or successor regulations), until the performance is no longer degraded.
+            If the public authority fails to bring a facility into compliance under subparagraph (D), the Secretary shall subject the public authority to appropriate program sanctions under section 1.36 of title 23, Code of Federal Regulations (or successor regulations), until the performance is no longer degraded.

+            (F) __Waiver.—__

+                (i)  __In general__  __.—__

+                Upon the request of a public authority, the Secretary may waive the compliance requirements of subparagraph (E), if the Secretary determines that—

+                    (I) the waiver is in the best interest of the traveling public;

+                    (II) the public authority is meeting the conditions under subparagraph (D); and

+                    (III) the public authority has made a good faith effort to improve the performance of the facility.

+                (ii)  __Condition__  __.—__

+                The Secretary may require, as a condition of providing a waiver under this subparagraph, that a public authority take additional actions, as determined by the Secretary, to maximize the operating speed performance of the facility, even if such performance is below the level set under paragraph (2).

         (2) __Degraded facility.—__